A Unified Approach for Text- and Image-guided 4D Scene Generation: Discussion

 \section{Discussion}

-\paragraph{Conclusion} We propose \methodname, a unified approach for 4D scene synthesis from a text prompt and optionally one or multiple images as the appearance condition.
-Leveraging 3D and 2D diffusion priors, our method first learns a high-quality static asset, offering a good starting point for deformation optimization.
+\paragraph{Conclusion} We propose \methodname, a unified approach to 4D scene synthesis from a text prompt and optionally one or more input images.
+By leveraging 3D and 2D diffusion priors, our method first learns a high-quality static asset, offering a good starting point for deformation optimization.
 Then, our motion-disentangled 4D representation allows us to learn motion with video diffusion guidance while maintaining the quality of the static asset.
-We introduce multi-resolution feature grids and a TV loss for the deformation field, resulting in more realistic motion. \methodname{} achieves better visual quality, 3D consistency, motion and spatial layout on the text-to-4D task compared to several baselines, while also enabling image-to-4D and personalized 4D generation. \\ \myparagraph{Limitation} Although the combination of 3D and 2D diffusion priors solves the Janus problem and achieves plausible spatial layout in most cases, it fails for some surreal prompts (e.g. robot playing violin in Fig.~\ref{fig:failure_case}).
+We introduce multi-resolution feature grids and a TV loss for the deformation field, resulting in more realistic motion. \methodname{} achieves better visual quality, 3D consistency, motion and spatial layout on the text-to-4D task compared to the baselines, while also enabling image-to-4D and personalized 4D generation. \\ \myparagraph{Limitation} The combination of 3D and 2D diffusion priors sometimes fails to learn correct static 3D representations for some difficult prompts (\textit{e.g.}, a robot playing a violin in Fig.~\ref{fig:failure_case}).
 In the dynamic stage, our method cannot recover from the wrong static representation and fails to learn correct motion given the wrong position of the hands.
-We believe this problem could potentially be solved with further advances in 3D and 2D diffusion models. \\ \myparagraph{Societal impact} We note that our work could be potentially used to generate fake 4D content that is violent or harmful.
-Building upon pre-trained large-scale diffusion models, it inherits the biases and limitation of these models.
-Therefore, the 4D videos generated with our method should be carefully examined and labeled as synthetic content. \\ \myparagraph{Acknowledgement} We sincerely thank all participants of our user study for their help.
+We believe this problem could potentially be solved with further advances in 3D and 2D diffusion models. \\ \myparagraph{Acknowledgement} We sincerely thank all participants of our user study for their help.
 Yufeng Zheng is partially supported by the Max Planck ETH Center for Learning Systems.